Burnley: Religion

 St Peter's Church, around which the town developed, dates from the 15th century, and is designated a Grade II* listed building by English Heritage.
 St Andrew's Church on Colne Road was built in 1866–67, to a design by J. Medland Taylor, and was restored in 1898 by the Lancaster architects Austin and Paley.
 It is designated a Grade II listed building.
-There are many other places of worship including those for Roman Catholics, Baptists, United Reformed Church, Methodists, Jehovah's Witnesses, Letter-day Saints and Spiritualists.
+There are many other places of worship including those for Roman Catholics, Baptists, United Reformed Church, Methodists, Jehovah's Witnesses, Latter-Day Saints and Spiritualists.

 The chapel at Towneley Hall was the centre for Roman Catholic worship in Burnley until modern times.
 Well before the Industrial Revolution, the town saw the emergence of many non-conformist churches and chapels.
 In 1891 the town was the location of the meeting which saw the creation of the Baptist Union of Great Britain and Ireland.

 Burnley has ten mosques, with the first purpose-built premises opening in 2009.
 A total of 17 religious buildings or structures are designated as listed buildings – all Grade II by English Heritage.